Compactifications of character varieties and skein relations on conformal blocks

-Now we explain our approach to this result, which works for all simple, simply-connected $G.$ The graded components $V_C(L)$ of the projective coordinate ring $V_C(G)$ of $M_C(G)$ are known to be the spaces of conformal blocks associated to the Wess-Zumino-Novikov-Witten (WZNW) model of conformal field theory on $C$ with respect to the Lie algebra $\mathfrak{g} = Lie(G)$.
-The WNZW theory assigns a finite dimensional vector space $V_{C, \vec{p}}(\vec{\lambda}, L)$ to any stable marked curve $(C, \vec{p})$, non-negative integer $L$, and assignment $p_i \to \lambda_i$ of dominant $\mathfrak{g}-$weights.
-Results of Kumar, Narasimhan, and Ramanathan \cite{KNR}, Faltings \cite{Fal}, Beauville and Laszlo \cite{BL}, and Pauly \cite{P} ( in the parabolic case) identify these spaces with the spaces of global sections of line bundles on moduli spaces of prinipical bundles on the curves $(C, \vec{p})$.
-We let $\Delta_L$ be the level $L$ alcove of a Weyl chamber $\Delta$ of $\mathfrak{g}.$ Conformal blocks come with the following properties, proved in \cite{TUY}.
+Our approach to Theorem \ref{maing0} is to construct $\mathcal{X}(F_g, G)$ and $M_{C_{\Gamma}}(G)$ in a parallel way using $GIT$ and a recipe derived from the graph $\Gamma$, taking advantage of representation theoretic structures in the coordinate rings of both $\mathcal{X}(F_g, G)$ and $M_{C_{\Gamma}}(G)$.
+The graded components $V_C(L)$ of the projective coordinate ring $V_C(G)$ of $M_C(G)$ are called non-Abelian theta functions, and they are known to coincide with the spaces of conformal blocks associated to the Wess-Zumino-Novikov-Witten (WZNW) model of conformal field theory on $C$ with respect to the Lie algebra $\mathfrak{g} = Lie(G)$.
+The WZNW theory assigns a finite dimensional vector space $V_{C, \vec{p}}(\vec{\lambda}, L)$ to each stable, marked curve $(C, \vec{p})$ in the Deligne-Mumford stack of stable curves $\bar{\mathcal{M}}_{g, n}$ for every non-negative integer $L$ and tuple $(\lambda_1, \ldots, \lambda_n) = \vec{\lambda}$ of integral dominant weights chosen from the level $L$ alcove $\Delta_L \subset \Delta$ (see Section \ref{factorcor} below) in a Weyl chamber of $\mathfrak{g}.$ Results of Kumar, Narasimhan, and Ramanathan \cite{KNR}, Faltings \cite{Fal}, Beauville and Laszlo \cite{BL}, and Pauly \cite{P} ( in the parabolic case) identify these spaces with the spaces of global sections of line bundles on moduli spaces of parabolic principal $G$-bundles on the curves $(C, \vec{p})$.
+Conformal blocks come with the following properties, proved by Tsuchiya, Ueno, and Yamada in \cite{TUY}.